austinauyeung/C9/README.md

 C9 is a dual-cursor application that takes inspiration from T9 to provide clicks using the numpad on Android feature phones.
 Features of the application include:

-- 🤖 Android 8.0+ support
-- 🌎 Universal Android 11 compatibility via Shizuku as needed
+- 🌎 Universal Android 7.0+ support via Shizuku as needed
 - ⚡ Introduction of a grid cursor focused on efficiency
 - 🖱️ Standard cursor to provide a traditional proxy for touchscreen gestures
 - ⚙️ Remappable cursor activation keys and integration with button mappers